MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/personal-data-mgmt.md

 ### Delete

+The [Azure Monitor Logs Delete Data API](delete-log-data.md) lets you make asynchronous requests to remove data for a specific table in your Log Analytics workspace.
+Use the delete operation sparingly to avoid potential risks, performance impact, and the potential to skew all-up aggregations, measurements, and other aspects of your Log Analytics data.
+See the [Strategy for personal data handling](#strategy-for-personal-data-handling) section for alternative approaches to handling personal data.

+If you need to comply with General Data Protection Regulation (GDPR) requirements, use the [Purge API](/rest/api/loganalytics/workspacepurge/purge), which is less performant and only supports operations required for GDPR compliance.

 > [!WARNING]
-> Deletes in Log Analytics are destructive and non-reversible!
-Please use extreme caution in their execution.
+> Delete and purge operations are destructive and non-reversible!
+Use extreme caution in their execution.

-Azure Monitor's [Purge API](/rest/api/loganalytics/workspacepurge/purge) lets you delete personal data.
-Use the purge operation sparingly to avoid potential risks, performance impact, and the potential to skew all-up aggregations, measurements, and other aspects of your Log Analytics data.
-See the [Strategy for personal data handling](#strategy-for-personal-data-handling) section for alternative approaches to handling personal data.
+#### Purge

+Azure Monitor's [Purge API](/rest/api/loganalytics/workspacepurge/purge) lets you purge personal data, as required by GDPR.
+The Purge API is less performant than the Delete Data API and Azure Monitor only authorizes purge requests required for GDPR compliance.

 Purge is a highly privileged operation.
 Grant the _Data Purger_ role in Azure Resource Manager cautiously due to the potential for data loss.